selforganising/book/topics/testing.md

 Stories include a *scenario* and an *outcome*.
 An example might be:

-    For a User, the home page should display the text, "Hello, Camden Town"
+    When a user goes to the home page, it should display the text, "Hello, Camden Town"

-Stories should generally be of this *"For...should..."* form.
+Stories should generally be of this *"When... should..."* form.

 These *acceptance criteria*, expressed as *user stories* are then turned into ***acceptance tests***.